Camera Gear

 Sea Sickness can be a real problem, Bring some Dramamine or motion sickness medication.
 Sea sickness can end a trip so make sure you bring something to help if you are affected.

 Extra cash & Credit card for emergency.
 (IDR Indonesian Rupiah) Its always handy to have spare cash for transit, extra beer money tips for the crew etc...
-You can get cash from the ATM or one of the banks in Padang.
-A good tip for the crew is around 100 USD and an extra carton of Bintang costs about 35 USD.
-Visa on arrival costs 35 USD.
+You can get cash from the ATM or one of the banks in Padang but might be easier to change your currency to Indonesian Rupiah before you arrive.
+A good tip for the crew is around 150 USD per guest and an extra carton of Bintang costs about 35 USD.
+You also need to check if your Mentawai tax has been paid.
+(2million IDR)

-USB Stick - Bring a spare USB or hard drive for photos from your trip.
+Hard drive - Bring a hard drive for photos from your trip.
+You can easily fill a 256 GB USB stick with photos and videos from your trip.
 Check your other electronics like phone and charger.
 Check what electrical sockets are on your charter boat.
 Might have to get a travel adapter.

 Board Shorts - Most your days are spent in your board shorts.
 Make sure you choose a decent set that are comfy and fit well.
 Get a couple of spare sets for the trip, we recommend at least 3 pairs.